abin-regi/VisionAI/README.md

 ## ✨ Overview

-**Video Surveillance Assistant** is an intelligent, privacy-friendly surveillance solution designed to analyze video footage in real-time or post-recording.
+**VisionAI** is an intelligent, privacy-friendly surveillance solution designed to analyze video footage in real-time or post-recording.
 It uses state-of-the-art **Buffalo facial recognition** and **license plate reading** to identify targets with precision — even in low-quality or obstructed frames.

 🔐 **Local-first** design ensures data privacy
 🧠 Powered by **DeepFace + Buffalo_L**, **OpenCV**, and **OCR**